StephanieWehner/EntanglementDist.jl/src/optimize.md

 # Tools for optimizing distillation

-The following functions implement the various methods to optimize entanglement distillation described in arXiv:XXX.
+The following functions implement the various methods to optimize entanglement distillation described in arXiv:1803.10111.

 ```@docs
 pptRelax